 When compared to the national statistics for 2005, Washington ranked third in the nation for auto theft with a per capita rate of 5.54 per 100,0000 inhabitants.
-However, Washington State’s stolen vehicles per capita rates have been on a steady decline for the past five years and is now ranked ninth in the nation, with a per capita rate of 2.68 per 100,000 inhabitants.
+Washington State’s stolen vehicles per capita rates have been on a steady decline since 2005, and although Washington State ranke fourth in the nation for 2013, the per capita rate was 3.21 per 100,000 inhabitants.

 In Washington State, 84 percent of all auto theft continues to occur in the most heavily populated area, such as King, Pierce, Snohomish, Spokane, Yakima, and Clark counties.

 Auto Theft Facts & Prevention